51st-Vfw/JAFDTC/doc/README.md

 content of this panel depends on both the system selected from the [*System List*](#system-list) to the left along with the airframe.
-In the figure above, the editor is showing the steerpoint list associated with the steerpoints system that is selected in the *System List*.
+In the figure above, the editor is showing the steerpoint list associated with the F-16C steerpoints system that is selected in the *System List*.
 See the
 [airframe guides](#what-now)
 for further details on the system editors available for a particular airframe.

 ### Other Editor Controls

 Some airframes have additional controls in the lower left corner of the page in area (5).
-Geneally, a **Load Tape to Jet** that loads the configuration to the jet is present here regardless of airframe.
-Most of the controls in this part of the interface are specific to an airframe.
-See the
+Geneally, all airframes have a **Load Tape to Jet** that loads the configuration to the jet button here.
+Some airframes may have additional airframe-specific controls such as a control to select Pilot or WSO systems.
+See the [airframe guides](#what-now) for further details on the other editor controls available for a particular airframe.
-[airframe guides](#what-now)
-for further details on the other editor controls available for a particular airframe.